anir-tubi/tubi-roku/README.md

 * `$ gulp addMissingImages` - updates new_images_since file with images that need to be included in the remote component library.
 * `$ gulp bumpQA` - bumps the revision number.
 This is used during the QA process.
 As changes are made and new QA builds are created, the revision number is used to distinguish between builds.
 * `$ gulp release` - bump the build number, build starter and remote components .pkgs using the "production" config.
 This command will also make PRs to the CDN repo and this project-total-recall repo on Github.
+* `$ gulp buildQaChanges` - Generates the output for the ticket that we give to QA of the changes between the current branch and the current production branch.
+Will automatically copy to the clipboard.

 __Gulp options__